gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="configuring-statistics"></a>Configuring Statistics

-To gain even deeper insight into [vmware-gemfire-short-name] at runtime, you can enable statistics.
+To gain even deeper insight into GemFire at runtime, you can enable statistics.
 Gathering statistical data facilitates system analysis and troubleshooting when complex problems, which are often distributed in nature and where timing is a crucial factor, occur.

-When statistics are enabled, you can use [vmware-gemfire-short-name]'s [Visual Statistics Display (VSD)](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-vsd-chapter_overview.html) tool to analyze the statistical data that is collected.
+When statistics are enabled, you can use GemFire's [Visual Statistics Display (VSD)](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-vsd-chapter_overview.html) tool to analyze the statistical data that is collected.